PhantomAppDevelopment/firebase-as3/database/README.md

 Firebase offers a very flexible and secure way to save text-based data.

 This guide will show some of the most common scenarios and it will explain how to use Rules for your database.
-It is also written from ActionScript and SQL perspectives.
+It is also written from an ActionScript and SQL perspective.

-A simple `CRUD` [example](./examples) has been provided for your convenience, it only requires a recent version of `Apache Flex`.
+A simple `CRUD` [example](./examples) has been provided for your convenience, it only requires a recent version of `Apache Flex` to compile.

 ## Understanding the Data